What is the Scholar Lead Mentorship Program?

 If it’s after the deadline and you need to make changes:

-Am I required to complete the Award Increase before submitting the Scholar Lead application?
+As a Baccalaureate Scholar, am I required to complete the Award Increase before submitting the Scholar Lead application?